10 stuttering facts that can make you more positive about stuttering

 So, let's see that drive and passion inside us.
 That's a gift given to us with a problem.
 With a problem to solve.

-2. We’re personal development-oriented
+2. We’re oriented toward personal development

 Getting free from limitations that stuttering brings - it's not just a dream, but a dream to change ourselves.
 That’s huge.
 Not that many people have a dream to change something in themselves.